Moving Back to Canada from the UK

 Note: Canadians do travel to the U.S. for weekend trips, but for different reasons: Seattle and San Francisco for west-coast culture, border cities for cheap food and gas, and Las Vegas for gambling and shows.
-These places, while of interest to North Americans, are not the same cultural experience as heading to Paris for the weekend, however.
+These places, while of interest to North Americans, are not the same cultural experience, perhaps, as heading to Paris for the weekend.

 Implication: I would argue that the UK is more "human scale" than Canada - it is a place where all manner of trips, experiences, and people connections feel possible because distances are not that great between places.

 How might this factor affect those moving back to Canada from the UK?
 It might mean that Canada can impart a sense of isolation and separation that could lead to a feeling of disconnection and loneliness upon return.
 And I would suggest that this is not a factor to take lightly if you value close connections to family and friends and easy access to a variety of cultures.

-- Different cost structures such as what travel, insurance, and rentals are.
+- Different cost structures such as in travel, insurance, and rentals.
 If you are moving back to Canada to retire and have a quite limited income picture, be careful to choose a place in Canada where you can live the kind of lifestyle you wish, without feeling limited by your means for what you enjoy most.